GoogleContainerTools/kpt-functions-catalog/examples/set-annotations/advanced/README.md

 ### Expected result

-Check the 2 annotations have been added to both the k8s built-in resources and the custom resources.
+Check all resources have 2 annotations: `color: orange` and `fruit: apple`.
+And the resource of kind `MyResource` also has these 2 annotations in `spec.selector.annotations`.

 [`set-annotations`]: https://catalog.kpt.dev/set-annotations/v0.1/